CC-MNNIT/proxy-settings/linux-proxy/README.md

 `apply_proxy` adds (or applies) proxy related lines (or settings) in 1. `/etc/environment`, 2. `snap`, 3. `/apt/apt.conf`, 3. `dconf` (org.gnome.system.proxy) and 4. `git`.

+Some more details are present in [this document](linux-proxy-extras.md).

 You are using this shell script on your sole responsibility.
 Do keep a backup of `/etc/environment` as a safety measure.
 If anything wrong happens or you system bricks, don't blame it on me.

 I would suggest you to first understand what is in the scripts before executing them.